nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/demo_apps/multicore_trigger/example_board_readme.md

     - No parity
     - One stop bit
     - No flow control
-3. Download the program to the target board.
+3. Use Secure Provisioning Tool to combine this demo image with any CM7 demo image and program it into flash memory
-4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+4. Press the reset button on your board to begin running the demo.

 Note:
     1. This demo targets to run with CM7 image, it plays role as a trigger to boot CM7 image after POR.